jfvilas/plugin-kwirth-backend/README.md

           skipMetricsLookup: true
 ```

-We will add (at least) 2 properties to the cluster configuration:
+For using Kwirth Backstage plugin we need to add (at least) 2 properties to the cluster configuration:
 - kwirthHome: the home URL of the Kwirth installation.
-- kwirthApiKey: the API key we created before.
+- kwirthApiKey: the API key we created before (and should be kept in your clipboard).

 The kubernetes section should look now something like this:

 ```diff
 kubernetes:
   serviceLocatorMethod: